K. R. Narayanan: The K. R. Narayanan Foundation

 The Foundation is to identify and honour the best in areas of national importance like Integrity in Public Life, Journalism, Civil Service, Medical Science, Social Service, Literature, Sports, Entertainment, Politics etc.

 K.R.N.F is also producing a documentary (both in Malayalam and English) on the life of K. R. Narayanan, entitled The Footprints Of Survival, aimed at propagating the ideals and perpetuating the memory of K.R.Narayanan.
 This documentary will be directed by Mr. Sunny Joseph, a senior journalist.
 The script will be based on a biography of the late president written by Eby J. Jose, who is also the General Secretary of the K.R.N.F.
 The Foundation has planned to distribute DVD copies of the creative work to all schools, colleges and public libraries.

 The Foundation General Secretary Eby J. Jose has written a biography of the late president titled K. R. Narayanan Bharathathinte Suryathejassu.
-It is written in Malayalam, the mother tongue of Dr. K. R. Narayanan.
+It is written in Malayalam, the mother tongue of K. R. Narayanan.
 This book traces the not-so-rosy life of the first Dalit president of India.